lane-core/tree-sitter-bend/README.md

-# Tree-sitter-bend
+# tree-sitter-bend

-Tree-sitter grammar and syntax highlighting for the Bend2 language.
+AI-generated tree-sitter grammar and syntax highlighting for the Bend2 language.

-## Features

-- Complete Tree-sitter grammar for Bend2 syntax
-- Semantic highlighting with support for:
-  - Dependent types and type parameters
-  - Pattern matching and constructors
-  - Proof constructs (rewrite, absurd, etc.)
-  - Equality types and expressions
-  - Function definitions and calls
-  - Unicode symbols (∀, Σ)

 ## Syntax Highlighting